-Like many building professions, roofing is primarily learned through hands-on experience as an apprentice.
+Like many construction professions, roofing is primarily learned through hands-on experience as an apprentice.
 Students generally initiate these apprenticeships through a school with a roofing program or directly with a local roofers' union.
 In many instances, unions will arrange coursework for students to complete as part of their apprenticeship; conversely, many school-based programs will work with local unions to coordinate apprenticeships.
 Students looking to work with a union should look up local builders' associations or the local chapter of United Union of Roofers, Waterproofers, and Allied Workers.

 List of Construction Programs

-These programs are not available online, requiring as much 5,500 hours of on-the-job training.
+These programs are not available online, requiring as much as 5,500 hours of on-the-job training.
 Some programs include approximately 144 hours of in-classroom training, depending upon the school.
-Most apprenticeships are paid, with some unions giving student incremental raises in line with the completion of coursework or other milestones.
+Most apprenticeships are paid, with some unions giving incremental raises in line with the completion of coursework or other milestones.
 Participants in apprenticeships learn about:

-- Installing shingles, metal and other roofing materials
+- Installing shingles, metal, and other roofing materials

 Bachelor of Science in Construction Management

 The U.S. Bureau of Labor Statistics states that those seeking to enter the field of construction management need a minimum of a bachelor's degree (www.bls.gov).
 Bachelor's programs in construction management are rare and offered predominantly by for-profit institutions.
-Online programs deliver instruction through e-mail, streaming video and online discussion.
+Online programs deliver instruction through e-mail, streaming video, and online discussion.
 Courses cover:

 Master of Science in Construction Management